Navigation

 Shot of beautiful female doctor talking while explaining medical treatment with digital tablet to patient in the consultation.

 Yes, there are specific exemptions under the Telephone Consumer Protection Act (TCPA) for healthcare providers.
-These exemptions primarily apply to calls or text messages that are considered essential to patient care, such as appointment reminders, prescription refill notifications, and other non-marketing communications.
-However, healthcare providers must still comply with certain rules, particularly when it comes to marketing messages or calls made to wireless numbers using automated systems.
+These exemptions primarily apply to calls or text messages that are considered essential to patient care, that could be deemed marketing communications.
+However, healthcare providers must still comply with certain rules, particularly when it comes to marketing messages and all other calls made to wireless numbers using automated systems.

 Given the complexities involved, managing TCPA compliance can be challenging for healthcare providers.
 PossibleNOW’s Do Not Call platform helps healthcare organizations navigate TCPA regulations, protecting essential patient communications while avoiding costly penalties.